MacareuxDigital/concretecms-backup-shell/README.md

 ## VARIABLES TO SET

-Once you download the sh file, you must change the where VARIABLES is from line 15
+After downloading the conf file, you must change the VARIABLES.

 ### NOW_TIME